ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Hyperparameter tuning

 For decision trees, we decided to tune the model on the ccp_alpha parameter.
-This parameter represents the degree of pruning after the decision tree hsa been built and is used to control the trade-off between tree complexity and its ability to minimize ipurity.
+This parameter represents the degree of pruning after the decision tree hsa been built and is used to control the trade-off between tree complexity and its ability to minimize impurity.
 The goal is to get a decision tree that has a better performance on unseen data.

 The way we have implemented this had been by obtaining the accuracy score of the model depending on the value for ccp_alpha and doing argmax to get the value for alpha.